 While SIP Trunking comes equipped with the above features, Hosted PBX also offers cost efficiency as there is no high startup cost for buying hardware.
 Also, there’s never upgrade cost or changing hardware costs.
 Hosted PBX allows small businesses to receive PBX service much more easily.

-While SIP Trunking includes the same set of standard of VoIP features like Hosted PBX, this service also allows for data to be combines, voice and video into a single line.
+While SIP Trunking includes the same set of standard of VoIP features like Hosted PBX, this service also allows for data to be combines, voice, and video into a single line.
 Subsequently, this eliminates the need for separate media for each mode.
 As a result of this, users experience greater cost efficiency and reliability.

-Differences: One of the main differences between these two services is size of intended use.
-For example, for a small business with 20 employees or less, Hosted PBX solution is the better choice.
-Opposite this, businesses with 20+ employees typically benefit from SIP Trunking service.
+Differences: One of the main differences between these two services is the size of the intended use.
+For example, for a small business with 20 employees or less, a Hosted PBX solution is the better choice.
+Opposite this, businesses with 20+ employees typically benefit from the SIP Trunking service.
 While both services offer the same services, Hosted PBX offers a less expensive smaller scale, which can better benefit small businesses.

 Another difference rests within the level of flexibility both services offer.
-Typically, SIP Trunking provides the same IT infrastructure to maintain a user’s PBX, but also offers a greater level of flexibility in pricing.
+Typically, SIP Trunking provides the same IT infrastructure to maintain a user’s PBX but also offers a greater level of flexibility in pricing.
 In using SIP Trunking, users can employ multiple service providers based on rates and time of day.
 Opposite this is the Hosted PBX service.
 The Hosted service can potentially cut some configuration; however, many providers are willing to meet users’ requirements.

 SIP Trunking is also able to offer superior security.
 Hosted PBX leaves ports open, which defeats the purpose of a firewall and leaves your system open to serious security issues.
 Additionally, the IP PBX that is utilized by SIP Trunking allows for much less bandwidth to be used.
-Hosted PBX on the other hand uses as much as 6-8 times more.
+Hosted PBX, on the other hand, uses as much as 6-8 times more.
 This is due to Hosted PBX’s inability to scale accordingly.